Skip to main content

 Human resources

-The Research Unit is staffed by a manager, a deputy manager, 2 research axis managers, lecturers with HDR degrees, a technical laboratory employee, a R&D engineer, a collaborative project management unit, post-docs and PhD students.
+The Research Unit comprises a manager, a deputy manager, 2 cluster coordinators, lecturers at BUILDERS Caen and BUILDERS Lyon, a technical laboratory employee, an R&D technician, an R&D engineer, a collaborative project management unit, post-docs and PhD students.